-There is no scientifically established “safe” time, but in general I tend to advise the longer the better.
-I would suggest allowing at least one and a half to two hours before any strenuous exercise, so the three-hour gap you describe should be sufficient.
+There is no scientifically established “safe” time for feeding dogs, but in general I tend to advise the longer before exercise the better.
+I would suggest allowing at least one and a half to two hours before any strenuous exercise.

 Large, deep-chested breeds of dogs, such as setters and curly-coated, golden and Labrador retrievers, are known to be more at risk of developing this condition.
 Though vets tend to warn owners that the dog may not survive their attempts to rectify the problem and/or that it may recur, recent studies indicate the success rate is higher than was previously thought.
 But evidence shows that after correcting the displacement and stabilising the stomach, about 20 per cent of cases recur.

 Q: I was told that feeding dogs before a day’s shooting is a bad idea.
 I typically feed my gundog around 6.30am and we do not start the first drive until around 9.30am.
 Do you think that is long enough?
 I have never had any problems.

 A: Dogs need sufficient energy to last them throughout the period of any intense activity, but at the same time an active dog needs to have time to digest its meal well before that activity starts.
 This applies not only to working dogs, but to any dog that might be subjected to any form of enforced exercise, such as dogs that go for a long walk or a morning jog with their owner.
 Rough play should also be avoided shortly after eating.
 Let your dog settle down in his bed for a good sleep.
 (Read our list of the best dog beds here.)

 Is it best to feed gundogs once or twice a day?

 Frequency of feeding dogs is all about personal preference and your dog’s actual food requirements.
 (Read expert advice what to feed your dog here.)